iamelmirr/bosniaair/README.md

 ## 🗃️ Database

 The project uses **SQLite** for local data storage, making setup and usage easy without requiring an external database server.
-The database file is located at `bosniaair-aqi.db` in the root directory.
+The database file is located at `bosniaair-aqi.db` in the `backend/src/BosniaAir.Api/` directory.

 ### Schema